Martha-NYagikuyu/Moringa-ip-date-project/README.md

 ## Description

-The purpose of my portfolio is to indicate about me as a person.
+The purpose of my birthday project is to indicate about akan naming in ghanian culture in ghana.
 The site contains

-six sections; about me, experience, interest and hobbies, my projects, the contact me page and the footer.
+five sections; about my project,the title,heading,description,age and gender form and the submit button.

 ## Setup requirements
 <ol>